HumanCellAtlas/metadata-schema/contributing.md

     - Click on "master" in the drop-down menu in the top left of the page and select your new working branch
     - Click "Pull request" in the upper right corner
     - Change the base branch to "v5_prototype" and make sure the compare branch is your new working branch
-    - In the comment section of the PR, write a general description of the changes followed by a bulleted list of the specific changes made in the files
+    - In the comment section of the PR, write a general description of the changes followed by a bulleted list of the specific changes made in the files.
     - Click "Create pull request" when ready
     - Assign reviewers (top right of page) to send notifications that a PR needs to be reviewed and merged. **Do not merge your own PR.**